MicrosoftDocs/learn/learn-pr/bicep/deploy-resources-different-scopes/includes/4-exercise-deploy-subscription-scoped-resource.md

    When you try to create a resource that matches these conditions, Azure will deny the resource creation.

    You're creating the policy definition at the scope of the subscription.
-The policy definition is available throughout all resource groups in the subscription.
+This means that the, once deployed, the policy definition will be available throughout all resource groups in the subscription.

 ## Assign the policy